-Varicose Ribbons takes us through a rapidly vanishing America, through nearly vanished hamlets and once grand main streets, by roadside attractions and tourist traps fallen on hard times, gasping eateries and filling stations, fallen barns; all of it, a vanishing landscape.
+Varicose Ribbons – America’s byways and back roads – takes us through a rapidly vanishing America, through nearly vanished hamlets and once grand main streets, by roadside attractions and tourist traps fallen on hard times, gasping eateries and filling stations, fallen barns; all of it, a vanishing America.

 I am drawn to the varicose ribbons of concrete and asphalt, those meandering old byways that crisscross our countryside.
 Once, main thoroughfares of travel before the days of the Interstate.
 Then, motorists took the time to enjoy the adventure of traveling.
 The curio shops, the tourist traps, and roadside attractions, the beauty of the open countryside and the congestion of towns passed through were all part of the adventure of getting from here to there.

 Today those traveling have ceased being travelers failing to see what is to be seen along the way.
 Now we rush via the Interstate from point A to point B, hurriedly grabbing gas and food at intersections, not wanting to lose one unnecessary minute.

 Travelers see what is to be seen.
 Not so with tourists who go where TripTiks take them, stay at chain motels, eat at chain restaurants, and visit three-star attraction destinations.
 Both those traveling lickity-split along the Interstate and those seeking out “recommended destinations” miss the real adventure of travel, the adventure of seeing what is not on the tourist map, of seeing what there is to see—much of it slowly vanishing from the scene.

 There is much to see, much to discover.
 It is my plan to seek the byways as I travel and to capture in photos as much of vanishing America as possible; to create a photo-chronicle of my journeys along America’s Varicose Ribbons.